Passive income through crypto

 - As an employee, unless you are at work (virtually or physically), you don’t get paid – this is a very active income

 - As a property owner, you might self manage, meaning you will get called if the geyser bursts (semi-passive income)

 - If you invest in share ETFs, you receive dividends at regular intervals (passive income)

 Ways to Earn Passive Income with Cryptocurrency

-Though cryptocurrencies is not the best example of earning passive income, there are many opportunities for making money passively.
+Though cryptocurrencies are not the best example of earning passive income, there are many opportunities for making money passively.
 Let’s explore these options.